Free online workshop with The Courtauld Young People’s Programme

 Suitable for ages 16-18

-Please note: this event has already taken place.
-Links to further reading and resources relating to this workshop can be found below.
+Please note: this event has passed.
+Links to further reading and resources can be found below.